Tag Archive for: Residential Roof Repair Atlanta

 Worried about how your roof will perform during the frigid winter months?
 Knowing how to prepare your roofing system for a challenging and freezing winter will help you mitigate and prevent common wintertime residential roofing issues.

-Winter roof damage from severe freezing weather
+Winter roof damage freezing weather

 New Image Roofing Atlanta gathered information on winterizing your home’s roof for the winter months, damages caused by freezing temperatures and winter storms, and when to call your roofer.